8 Tips to Speed Up Your Joomla 3.x Website

 - Optimized Images.
 Don’t try to upload big scale pictures, optimized them to best fit with your website before uploading.
 There are many free tools and easy to use all over the internet.

 - Minify HTML file.
-This will remove all space, tabs, comments, white space character in page content.
+This will remove all space, tabs, comments, white space characters in page content.
 You can archive it by using this extension.

 - Clean up Joomla often and remove anything that you don’t need: unused components, modules, plugins, “Not Found” queries….because it will make your JS/ CSS file bigger, even when you have disabled it.